 If you’re in a similar boat–trying to be stylish on a budget–I’ve got my 5 best tips for decorating your first (or second or third!) nursery!

 1. Remember What’s Important

 We’re obviously big advocates for quality, but we are also fully aware that your baby will never know whether it’s sleeping in a $200 or $2000 crib.
 You’ve got a whole room to fill with furniture and that can add up fast so just remember to keep it fun, practical and most importantly, safe.
 We’ve loved our Delta crib from Target for our oldest son.
 We even chose the matching dresser/changing table for his room and then bought another Delta crib for the new baby’s nursery.
 The price can’t be beat and we know it’s safe because, regardless of price, all cribs sold in the United States must meet the same safety standards.

 2. Select a Crib That Grows With Your Child

 If you purchase a convertible crib, there’s a good chance your child will use it for a long time.
-Most convertible cribs have 3 or 4 configurations and can transform from crib to toddler bed to day bed and even to a full size bed!
+Most convertible cribs have 3 or 4 configurations and can transform from crib to toddler bed to daybed and even to a full size bed!
 That’s one of the reasons we chose a Delta 6-in-1 crib for our son’s nursery.
 How’s that for getting your money’s worth?
-No matter the style of your nursery, Walmart has a crib for you!
+No matter the style of your nursery, Target has a crib for you!

 A pastel color scheme and traditional nursery patterns may be perfect for your newborn, but he or she will outgrow their room and you’ll be re-decorating before you know it.
 I recommend selecting bedding that is bright and colorful, with prints and patterns that will be loved well into the preschool years.
-Check out these great sets from Wal-Mart’s new Pinwheel line- there are 3 and 6 piece sets, and the bumpers are sold separately.
-There are trendy florals, hip animals and modern patterns like geometric shapes, stars and plants.
+Think trendy florals, hip animals and modern patterns like geometric shapes, stars and plants.
 We love the Little Unicorn line from Target that showcases unique and different patterns at a great price point that won’t break the bank!